someshsb1/project12-gamification-app/README.md

 # Deployment
 When this application is deployed to production, it should be started with the `Production` environment.
-This can be achieved with the command `dotnet run --environment Production`.
+This can be achieved with the command `dotnet run --environment Production --project Tulip`.

 Some systems may do this automatically.
 The default environment is `Production`.